shorter waiting times for trucks

 By the way, it was not only the employees in Schmitten who liked it: The suppliers also found TradeLink so convincing that they wanted to know when it would be rolled out to the remaining locations.

-Asked, done: TradeLink was implemented in the incoming goods department at the Denner distribution centres in Frauenfeld, Dietlikon, Lyss and Mägenwil.
-The distribution centres in Frauenfeld and Dietlikon are already connected to the platform, and the distribution centres in Lyss and Mägenwil are in the middle of the rollout process.
+Asked, done: TradeLink was implemented in the inbound implemented in the Denner distribution centers in Frauenfeld, Dietlikon, Lyss and Mägenwil.
+The distribution centers in Frauenfeld and Dietlikon are already connected to the platform, while the distribution centers in Lyss and Mägenwil are in the middle of rolloutprocess.

 Thanks to the experience gained in Schmitten, the TradeLink implementation went faster and faster from site to site, although the setup and tasks were quite different in each case.

-The medium-term goal of the cooperation between TradeLink and Denner is to further develop the platform together.
-For example, all logistics processes from incoming goods to outgoing goods are to be brought onto the platform in order to map complete information flows .
-In addition, direct communication with the drivers via TradeLink should be possible in the future.
+The medium-term goal of the collaboration between TradeLink and Denner is to further develop the platform together.
+For example, all logistics processes from inbound to outbound are to be brought onto the platform in order to map complete information flows .
+In addition, direct communication with drivers via TradeLink is to be made possible in the future.

 One of Denner AG's five distribution centres is located in Schmitten.
 Since 1982, the 3000 products in the range have been distributed from here throughout western Switzerland.
 Unclear information on delivery dates led to delivery peaks as well as long standing and waiting times, especially at the goods receiving ramps on the west side.

 Emons, a global transport and logistics company with 121+ locations and 3700+ employees, provides services in transport, logistics, customs and more.